aarhusstadsarkiv/datasets/README.md

 * Resources such as data files that form the contents of the package

 ## Censuses
-We have transcribed the censuses from 1787, 1801, 1834, 1845 and 1860 from the following counties/parishes:
+We have transcribed versions of the censuses from 1787, 1801, 1834, 1845 and 1860 from the following counties/parishes:

 * Randers
   * Egå, Hjortshøj, Mejlby, Skødstrup, Todbjerg